jainbhargav/batchingestion/README.md

 Here we are running main class Ingest.java with arguments

-1. mixtape.json in src/main/resources folder
+1. mixtape.json. path = src/main/resources folder

-  2. changes.json in src/main/resources folder
+  2. changes.json. path = src/main/resources folder

 3. output.json (new file will be created in root folder with this name)